Technology, Innovation & Entrepreneurship

 Maseeh Entrepreneurship Prize Competition

-MEPC is designed to support both the idea and the innovator through a combination of mentoring by seasoned investors and business professionals, entrepreneurial educational sessions developed in conjunction with the Lloyd Greif Center for Entrepreneurship at USC that features $100K in prizes, including a $50K grand prize!
+MEPC is designed to support both the idea and the innovator through a combination of mentoring by seasoned investors and business professionals, and entrepreneurial educational sessions developed in conjunction with the Lloyd Greif Center for Entrepreneurship at USC that features $100K in prizes, including a $50K grand prize!

 >> Learn More